miladkheirabi/Cryptography/Applied Cryptography/HW1/Readme.md

-There is a grayscale image that is encrypted using the Vigenere method and attached.
+A grayscale image is encrypted using the Vigenere method and attached.
+Assumptions:
-Assuming that the value of the most redundant pixel is 180, the plain image must be recovered.
+-The value of the most redundant pixel is 180.
+-The key length is not bigger than 20.
+The original picture must be recovered.

 The encryption code is written below:

 ```python